-For the transition period from to Commission file r number 000-55323 Mentor C apital, Inc. (Exact name of registrant t as specified in its charter) Delaware 77-0395098 te or other jurisdiction of rporation or organization) (I.R.S.
-Employer Identification No.) 51 -2, A-4, A-6, Ramona, CA 92065 cutive offices) (Zip Code) (Address of principal exe cutive offices) (Zip Code) 88-4700 mber, including area code) of 1934 during the preceding 12 mc been subject to such filing requirement Indicate by check mark whether the Interactive Data File required to be onths (or for such shorter perions for the past 90 days.
-Yes let registrant has submitted elsubmitted and posted pursuan orts required to be filed by Section 13 or be that the registrant was required to file [X] No [] ectronically and posted on its corporate to Rule 405 of Regulation S-T (§ 232.4 ant was required to submit and post such te Web site, if any, every 405 of this chapter) during contained, to the best of regis t to Item 405 of Regulation S-5 (§229. strant's knowledge, in definitive proxy ndment to this Form 10-K. [] ted filer, an accelerated filer, a non-acc "accelerated filer" and "smaller reporting Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting com npany [X] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes s [] No [X] At May 12, 2017, there were 22,694 ,282 shares of Mentor Capital, Inc.'s common stock outstanding.
+Ü rK [] TRANSITION REPO ORT PURSUANT TO SECTION 13 O OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the transition period from to Commission file r number 000-55323 Mentor C apital, Inc. (Exact name of registrant as specified in its charter) Delaware 77-0395098 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 511 Fourteenth Street, Suite A- 2, A-4, A-6, Ramona, CA 92065 (Address of principal exe cutive offices) (Zip Code) of 1934 during the preced (Registrant's telephone nu hether the registrant (1) has filed all repo orts required to be filed by Section 13 or 15(orthogonal that the registrant was required to file such Interactive Data File requi ired to be submitted and posted pursuant ectronically and posted on its corporate W t to Rule 405 of Regulation S-T (§ 232.405 ant was required to submit and post such file of this chapter) during ted filer, an accelerated filer, a non-accelerated filer" and "smaller reporting co Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting compan Indicate by check mark w hether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes [] No [X] At August 10, 2017, there were 22,694,283 shares of Mentor Capit tal, Inc.'s common stock outstanding.
 1